cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

 curl "${ENDPOINT}" -X POST -H "Content-Type: application/json" -d @sample.json
 ```

-If a 5-element list is returned containing classifications of the image (cat, tiger, tabby, etc), then it means the API is working.
+If a 5-element list is returned containing classifications of the image ("tabby", "tiger_cat", "Egyptian_cat", "lynx", "tiger", with the first classification in the list being the most likely), then it means the API is working.

 ## Throughput test